pangpang20/gaussdb-python/docs/basic/adapt.rst

 Many standard Python types are adapted into SQL and returned as Python objects when a query is executed.

-Converting the following data types between Python and PostgreSQL works out-of-the-box and doesn't require any configuration.
+Converting the following data types between Python and GaussDB works out-of-the-box and doesn't require any configuration.
 In case you need to customise the conversion you should take a look at :ref:`adaptation`.